demoaccountgit/my-projects/README.md

 on darwin_amd64
 + provider registry.terraform.io/hashicorp/aws v3.74.0}#

 I have tried implementing the sections from the lecture as per the serial.
+You can refer to below branches for detailed files and instructions.

 > + DefRT+SG_18_19 branch include the main.tf file which is for SECTION:18 and SECTION:19.
   This includes the demonstration of exercise by using the default component in the HCL such and Default Route and creating the Security group for Firewall         configuration.